mhle510/swatIP/README.md

  * Demo data in this code is from Le et al. 2022 (see Citations section)

 ## Citations
-If you find my codes useful, please cite the following papers:
+If you find my codes useful, please stars, and cite related references as below:

 * Le, M. H., Lakshmi, V., Bolten, J., & Bui, D. D. (2020).
 Adequacy of Satellite-derived Precipitation Estimate for Hydrological modeling in Vietnam Basins.
 Journal of Hydrology, 124820